lucendio/lecture-devops-infos/grading.md

 *Criteria:*

 * convincingly participate in review session
-* resource allocation is automated
+* allocation of all infrastructure pieces is reproducible
-* resource allocation is reproducible
+* allocation of all infrastructure pieces is automated
+* installation & configuration of all services are reproducible
 * installation & configuration of all services are automated
-* installation & configuration of all services are reproducible
 * idempotent provisioning
 * each service exists and is operational
 * each service can be reached via HTTPS